apollographql/apollo-server/docs/source/federation/implementing.md

 lists, or other measures to ensure that individual implementing services can be accessed only via the gateway.

 > In production, we recommend configuring the gateway in a managed mode, which relies on static files rather than introspection.
-For details on how to use the [Apollo schema registry](https://www.apollographql.com/docs/platform/schema-registry/) to support this workflow, see [the platform docs](https://www.apollographql.com/docs/platform/federation/).
+For details on how to use the [Apollo schema registry](https://www.apollographql.com/docs/platform/schema-registry/) to support this workflow, see [the Graph Manager documentation](https://www.apollographql.com/docs/graph-manager/federation/).

 ## Sharing context across services